 We regard the protection of patents, designs, trademarks and other proprietary rights that we own or license as critical to our success and competitive position.
-Our patent portfolio directed toward Xtampza and our DETERx technology consists of six issued patents in the United States (four of which claim compositions of matter, one of which claims both compositions of matter and methods of use, and one of which claims methods of use), two pending applications in the European Union and one issued patent in each of Canada, Japan and Australia.
-In addition, we have six patent applications pending in the United States, and two pending foreign patent applications (excluding Europe), in Japan and Canada.
-Our issued U.S. patents are projected to expire in 2023 and 2025, and our pending patent applications in the United States, if issued, would be projected to expire in 2023 and 2030.
+Our patent portfolio directed toward Xtampza and our DETERx technology consists of eight issued patents in the United States (five of which claim compositions of matter, one of which claims both compositions of matter and methods of use, and two that claim methods of use), two pending applications in the European Union and one issued patent in each of Canada, Japan and Australia.
+In addition, we were granted Notice of Allowances for one patent in Canada.
+Finally, we have six patent applications pending in the United States, and one pending patent application in Japan.
+Our issued U.S. patents are projected to expire in 2023 and 2025, and our pending patent applications in the United States, if issued, would be projected to expire in 2023, 2025 and 2030.
 In addition, we use a unique and proprietary process to manufacture our products that requires significant know-how, which we currently protect as trade secrets.